GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

     section :ref:`halo-exchanges` and section
     :ref:`distributed-boundary-conditions`.

-  Interval
-    Subset of the points along an axis of an :term:`Iteration Space`.
-Often referring to a :term:`Vertical Interval`.

   Iteration Point
     A 3D tuple of indices.
 The horizontal indices are often denoted by `i` and `j`, while `k` refers to the vertical index.